A Practical Theory of Generalization in Selectivity Learning: Modeling CDF s with Neural Net s

 \subsection{\mbox{Preliminary Evaluation of \neucdf~ }}

 We implement it with LW-NN~\cite{dutt2019selectivity} and MSCN~\cite{kipf2019learned} to validate our improvement strategy (\textit{i.e., CDF modeling}).
+Here we intentionally exclude data information to concentrate on the modeling paradigm itself.
 Despite that \neucdf is not compatible with Qerror, a major loss function used in recent query-driven models, we observe significant improvement in OOD generalization on both models, which further inspires us to design a more general improvement strategy in the next section.

-\textbf{Experimental Setups.} We use the same experimental setting in \S~\ref{section.gap}.
+We generate a collection of training queries on a synthetic dataset sampled from a 10-dimensional highly correlated Gaussian distribution.
 Moreover, we use two types (In-distribution and OOD) of test queries to assess the model generalization capabilities.

 \textbf{\neucdf \textit{v.s.} Direct Selectivity Modeling?} We summarize the generalization performance of different models w.r.t two popular measures (RMSE and Qerror) in Table~\ref{table.qualitative.compare}.
 We define three qualitative levels of generalization performance on test sets --- (\ding{72}\ding{72}): RMSE $< 0.05$ or median Qerror $< 2$; (\ding{72}\ding{73}): $0.05<$ RMSE $< 0.2$ or $2<$ median Qerror $< 10$; (\ding{73}\ding{73}): RMSE $> 0.2$ or median Qerror $> 10$.
 From the table, we observe two important findings.